-4. On [date], in coordination with DEQ staff, staff of the U.S. Army Corps of Engineers (USACOE) sent an email to Owner, requesting a site visit.
-Owner's attorney, Mr. John Smith, contacted USACOE staff on [date], and requested a copy of the letter sent to Owner.
-USACOE staff emailed Mr. Smith the site visit request letter on [date].
+- 5. On [Date], in coordination with DEQ staff, staff of the U.S. Army Corps of Engineers (USACOE) sent an email to Owner, requesting a site visit.
+[Example contained in paragraphs 5 through 9 should indicate how property access was denied or effectively withheld: Owner's attorney, [Attorney Name], contacted USACOE staff on [Date], and requested a copy of the letter sent to Owner.
+USACOE staff emailed [Attorney Name] the site visit request letter on [Date].
 No response was received.
-USACOE staff emailed Mr. Smith again on [date] to request a site visit.
+USACOE staff emailed [Attorney Name] again on [Date] to request a site visit.
 No response was received.
-DEQ staff contacted Mr. Smith on [date].
-Mr. Smith responded to USACOE and DEQ staff on [date], and an inspection was scheduled for [date].
-This inspection was cancelled on [date] by Mr. Smith.
-On [date], DEQ emailed Mr. Smith a request to reschedule the inspection.
-No response was received.

-5. On [date], DEQ staff sent a letter via certified mail to Owner and Mr. Smith tentatively scheduling a site visit for [date]at 10 a.m.
+DEQ staff contacted [Attorney Name] on [Date].
+[Attorney Name] responded to USACOE and DEQ staff on [Date], and an inspection was scheduled for [Date].
+This inspection was cancelled on [Date] by [Attorney Name].
+On [Date], DEQ emailed [Attorney Name] a request to reschedule the inspection.
+No response was received. - 6.
+On [date], DEQ staff sent a letter via certified mail to Owner and Mr. Smith tentatively scheduling a site visit for [date] at 10 a.m.
 The letter was also sent via email to Mr. Smith.
 The letter asked for a response and stated that "[a] lack of response...will be considered denial of permission for DEQ staff to enter upon the [P]roperty".
 The certified mail receipt was received by DEQ from Mr. Smith on [date].
-No other response was received.

-6. On [date], DEQ staff arrived at the Property at 9:50 a.m.
+No other response was received. - 7.
+On [date], DEQ staff arrived at the Property at 9:50 a.m.
 DEQ staff knocked on the doors of the mobile home and the recreational vehicle, with no response.
 DEQ staff called Owner and left a voicemail message at 10:20 a.m.
 No response was received.
 DEQ staff made observations from the Property driveway, Ashcake Road, and a neighboring property to the south.
 DEQ staff remained within sight of the Property until 10:40 a.m.
-Neither Owner nor any representatives of the Owner arrived at the Property.

-7. DEQ staff observed that the areas on the Property designated by the Restriction had been logged, and vehicles, dog pens, and debris had been placed within these areas.
+Neither Owner nor any representatives of the Owner arrived at the Property. - 8.
+DEQ staff observed that the areas on the Property designated by the Restriction had been logged, and vehicles, dog pens, and debris had been placed within these areas.
 Gravel fill had also been placed to form a road within the wetlands.
 DEQ staff observed that undisturbed forested areas on the neighboring property adjacent to the logged areas exhibited the vegetation, soils and hydrology of a wetland.

-8. DEQ staff traveled to Owner's place of business, Smith's Garage, located at 567 Main Street, Jefferson, Virginia, and arrived at 11:00 a.m.
+9. DEQ staff traveled to Owner's place of business, Smith's Garage, located at 567 Main Street, Jefferson, Virginia, and arrived at 11:00 a.m.
 Owner was not present at the business.
-An employee on site indicated that Owner could be reached by phone using the same phone number that DEQ staff had already called.
+An employee on site indicated that Owner could be reached by phone using the same phone number that DEQ staff had already called.]

 [NAME]

 Commonwealth of Virginia

-City/County of , to wit:
+City/County of, to wit:

-Sworn and subscribed to before me on this day of , 2015.
+Sworn and subscribed to before me on this day of , [YYYY].

 Notary Public

 My commission expires: